Access Georgia Public Information & State Records (Free)

 • Secure Confinement: is measured by the total number of youth placed in RYDC

-How to Know if You Have a Warrant in Georgia?
-(Free Georgia Warrant Search)
+How To Tell if You Have a Warrant in Georgia (Free GA Wanted Search)

 Often, these law enforcement agencies have warrant divisions that can be combed to obtain this information.
 Interested persons will need to furnish the agencies with full names as well as their DOB to allow for a successful search.
 Requesters may either phone the department or visit in person to make inquiries.
 It should be noted that if a warrant exists against the enquirer, they likely will immediately be taken into custody.

-For example, Dalton County maintains a warrant list that is continuously updated.
+For example, Dalton County maintains a warrant list that is continuously updated.6

 Additionally, the requester may also contact the court clerk that has jurisdiction over where the warrant was issued.

-How Do I Find Sex Offenders in My Area in Georgia?
+How Do I Find Sex Offenders in My Area of Georgia?

-In accordance with the Georgia Legislature O.C.G.A. § 42-1-12, The Georgia Bureau of Investigation maintains the primary repository for Georgia’s Sex Offender Registry data.7
+In accordance with the Georgia Legislature O.C.G.A. § 42-1-12, The Georgia Bureau of Investigation maintains the primary repository for Georgia’s Sex Offender Registry data.

 Georgia Background Checks (Search Criminal Records & More)